Gifted Education Services

 Broad-based Screening of Students

-- Parents may nominate students who display gifted characteristics at home.
+Parents may refer students who display gifted characteristics for gifted screening.

 In-depth Assessment of Students in Screening Pool